araobp/sensor-network-nodered/README.md

 Generally speaking, the granurarity of nodes on Node-RED is fine-grained (KISS), and some of them are asynchronous (event-driven).
 However, I want coarse-grained and synchronous ones for rapid IoT prototyping.

-The goal of this project is to see if it is possible to create synchronous and coarse-grained nodes on Node-RED to control my miniature things in a sequence-control manner.
-Some of them use [this sensor network protocol](https://github.com/araobp/sensor-network).
+The goal of this project is to see if it is possible to create synchronous and coarse-grained nodes on Node-RED to control my miniature things in a sequence-control manner: Node-RED works as Programmable Logic Controller (PLC) for IoT prototype or IoT demo.
+Some of them utilize [this sensor network protocol](https://github.com/araobp/sensor-network) to control devices.

 I also develop [device simulators](./simulator) controlled by such synchrnous and coarse-grained nodes on Node-RED.